EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 this document; you can find more details in the PostgreSQL documentation, as mentioned in the _"Before you start"_ section.

+Barman 2.4 introduces support for `--target-action` option, accepting the following values:

+* `shutdown`: once recovery target is reached, PostgreSQL is shut down [^TARGET_SHUTDOWN]
+* `pause`: once recovery target is reached, PostgreSQL is started in pause state, allowing users to inspect the instance [^TARGET_PAUSE]
+* `promote`: once recovery target is reached, PostgreSQL will exit recovery and is promoted as a master [^TARGET_PROMOTE]

+> **IMPORTANT:**
+> By default, no target action is defined (for back compatibility).
+> The `--target-action` option requires a Point In Time Recovery target
+> to be specified.

+[^TARGET_SHUTDOWN]:
+  Only available on PostgreSQL 9.5 and above

+[^TARGET_PAUSE]:
+  Only available on PostgreSQL 9.1 and above

+[^TARGET_PROMOTE]:
+  Only available on PostgreSQL 9.5 and above

+For more detailed information on the above settings, please consult the [PostgreSQL documentation on recovery target settings] [target].

 ## `show-backup`

 You can retrieve all the available information for a particular backup of